jeff4/a7/src/pages/posts/21-chap6-notes.md

 #### 6.2.2 Output Units
 * p.
 175 the choice of cost function is tightly coupled with the choice of output unit.
-* Most of the time, we simply use the cross-entropy between the data distribution an the model distribution. the choice fo how to represent the output then determines the form of the cross-entropy function.
+* Most of the time, we simply use the cross-entropy between the data distribution an the model distribution. the choice of how to represent the output then determines the form of the cross-entropy function.
 * The linear, sigmoid, and softmax output units explored in section 6.2.2 are primarily used for output layers.
 However, they and similar neurons can be used in hidden layer as well.
 	* p.
 176 Section 6.2.2.1 Linear Units for Gaussain output distributions
 	* p.
 176 Section 6.2.2.2 Sigmoid Units for Bernoulli Output Distributions